morrislab/ATS-motif-prediction/README.md

 ## Input files ##

-* pos_file: A file that contains gene names in the positive set, one gene per line.
+* **pos_file**: A file that contains gene names in the positive set, one gene per line.

-* neg_file: A file that contains gene names in the negative set, one gene per line.
+* **neg_file**: A file that contains gene names in the negative set, one gene per line.

-* seq_file: A fasta file containing sequences of genes in positive and negative sets.
+* **seq_file**: A fasta file containing sequences of genes in positive and negative sets.

-* RNAplfold_result: Result of RNAplfold output of genes in positive and negative sets.
+* **RNAplfold_result**: Result of RNAplfold output of genes in positive and negative sets.
 Make sure gene names in this file are consistent with those in pos_file and neg_file.

     To get result from RNAplfold, assuming the length of the binding site is 8 nt: